Skip to main content

 I am a social worker, musician, and expressive arts therapist.
 I believe everyone is innately creative, and each person has within them what they need to heal and change.
 I am a Licensed Clinical Social Worker (LCSW) in Oregon and Louisiana, and a Registered Expressive Arts Therapist (REAT).
 I use a multi-arts, or intermodal, approach in individual and group therapy and facilitating.
 This means I use movement, visual art, music, writing, and mindfulness as therapeutic tools to initiate healing and change.
 Since this work is based on the creative process and not the resulting product, no background or training in the arts is required to benefit.

-Photo of Kathleen Allen
+Photo of Claire Tam

 Clinical Social Work/Therapist